quality icon

 Cheapest car insurance companies in South Dakota

-If you’re looking for affordable insurance, Farmers Mutual of Nebraska tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,499 per year or $125 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+Farmers Mutual of Nebraska has the cheapest rates, at an average annual cost of $1,499 or $125 a month for a full coverage policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

 Affordable car insurance providers in South Dakota